Learn to Hunt

 The first version of GP7 became effective March 30, 2011.
-GP7 was reissued on May 18, 2016 and remains effective until May 17, 2021.
+GP7 has been reissued twice.
+The current version is effective from May 18, 2021 to May 17, 2026.
 Please note, Notices of Intent (NOIs) are not required for coverage under the reissued general permit.

 Please see the links below for more information concerning GP7 and the waterbodies referenced in the permit.

 For questions about the Pesticides General Permit, please contact the DNR staff listed below.